cabuelow/mang-qual-models/README.md

 3. 03_plot-scenarios.R: plot the scenario results

-4. 04_model-sptial.R: map models to mangrove typologies
+4. 04_model-spatial.R: map models to mangrove typologies

 5. 05_model-spatial-validation.R: hindcast and validate spatial model

-6.  helpers.R: a script with helper functions
+6.  models.R: a script that builds different conceptual models

-7.  models.R: a script that builds different conceptual models for testing
+7.  helpers.R: a script with helper functions for simulating responses

 ##### TODO